mschwartz/assembly-tutorial/README.md

    print "goodbye cruel world!"
 ```

-What happens is we have duplicate local labels and the compiler generates an error.
+What happens is we have duplicate local labels and the assembler generates an error.
 Local labels are incredibly useful in macros, so there has to be a way, and there is.
 Local labels within macros are defined using the form ```%%label```.
 The assembler generates a uniqe label name when expanding the macro.
 This is the working print macro:

 ```
 %macro print 1